MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 - **Intelligence**: Applies AI technology to interpret natural language such as misspellings, common abbreviations, and synonyms to delivers quality results.

-For more information about Dataverse Search, see: [Using Dataverse search to search for records](/powerapps/user/relevance-search).
+For more information about Dataverse search, see: [Using Dataverse search to search for records](/powerapps/user/relevance-search).

 ## Availability and language support

--   Dataverse Search is available in customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation).
+-   Dataverse search is available in customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation).

 -   Dataverse search is not available for Customer Engagement (on-premises) organizations.
 Quick Find is the only search option for customer engagement apps organizations and Customer Engagement (on-premises) organizations.